shariq1989/cookbook/content/recipe/chicken_biryani.md

 +++
-title = "chicken biryani"
+title = "Chicken Biryani"
 date = "2021-03-04"
-description = "Traditionally, biryani an intricate dish made with beautiful layers of meat and rice.
-This chicken biryani recipe is easy to make with all the traditional Pakistani and Indian flavors you want when you think of biryani.
+description = "Traditionally, biryani is an intricate dish made with beautiful layers of meat and rice.
+This chicken biryani recipe is easy to make bust still has all the traditional Pakistani and Indian flavors that come to mind when you think of biryani.
 Make this recipe on the stove-top or in the Instant Pot." tags = [
     "entree",
     "Indian",